dalbay/Node.js-Tutorials/README.md

 - Next up modify the overview.html. (the opening page that displays all products).
  ![NodeJS UI1](/images/nodeTemp2.png)
-This file has a carts-container in which we have a figure tag in which the products will be individually placed.
+The carts-container in this file includes a figure tag for each product.
 Since we don’t know how many products we have, we can’t tell how many figure tags we need initially.
 Create a template-card that will hold only one card (one figure element/ one product) - template-card.html.
-Copy one figure element from template-overview.html and past it here.
+Copy the figure element from template-overview.html and past it here.
 ```html
 <figure class="card">
     <div class="card__emoji">{%IMAGE%}{%IMAGE%}</div>